Manchester City F.C.: Out on loan

-Suspended

 Retired numbers

 Since 2003, Manchester City have not issued the squad number 23.
 It was retired in memory of Marc-Vivien Foé, who was on loan to the club from Lyon at the time of his death on the field of play while playing for Cameroon in the 2003 FIFA Confederations Cup.

+Club captains

+This is a list of City's official club captains, who are currently appointed via a vote of players and staff.
+Other players (vice-captains) have led the team on the pitch when the club captain is not playing or not available.
+Some players have been made captain on a one-off basis to celebrate or commemorate an event, e.g. Oleksandr Zinchenko captained the team in their 2021–22 FA Cup fifth round tie at Peterborough United in support of his country during the 2022 Russian invasion of Ukraine.

 Player of the Year

 Each season since the end of the 1966–67 season, the members of the Manchester City Official Supporters Club have voted by ballot to choose the player on the team they feel is the most worthy of recognition for his performances during that season.
 The following table lists the recipients of this award since 2000.